-Java arak, the only one that interests us here, is obtained by fermenting sugar cane molasses with rice leaven, the ragi, and distilling the must, so as to have a brandy at about 50°.
-The production of this product is older than that of rum: when the Dutch arrived in Java, they found there already installed many distilleries operated by the Chinese, who had for a long time in that country, as in other regions of Extreme-Orient, the effective monopoly of the production of alcohol.
-Thanks to the Dutch, arak of Batavia acquired, in the eighteenth century, a considerable reputation that has kept, attenuated however, until today.
+Java arak, the only one that interests us here, is obtained by fermenting sugar cane molasses with rice leaven, the ragi, and distilling the must, so as to have a distillate at about 50°.
+Production of this product is older than that of rum: when the Dutch arrived in Java, they found many distilleries operated by the Chinese already installed, who had the effective monopoly of alcohol production in that country for a long time, as in other regions of Extreme-Orient, .
+Thanks to the Dutch, Batavia arak, in the eighteenth century, acquired a considerable reputation that has kept, attenuated however, until today.

 This eau-de-vie, the best of those made in Java, was obtained by mixing 62 parts of molasses with 3 parts of palm wine (toddy) and 35 parts of rice.
 The rice was boiled in water and starter was added.
-After 8 days the liquor flowing from the fermented rice was collected, mixed with molasses and palm wine, and after one week of fermentation distilled (Crawfurd) (1).
+After 8 days the liquor flowing from the fermented rice was collected, mixed with molasses and palm wine, and after one week of fermentation, distilled (Crawfurd) (1).
 Nowadays, they operate a little differently: they notably removed the addition of toddy.
-The process followed varies quite significantly, depending on the region and the quality of arrack wanted to achieve.
+The process followed varies quite significantly, depending on the region and desired quality of arrack.

 At Batavia, a leaven is prepared by mixing ragi powder with boiled rice and, before introducing it into the fermentation tanks proper, it is gradually accustomed to increasing concentrations of sugar.
 Coastal arrack, the general term for araks made in parts of Java other than Batavia, is obtained by pouring starter directly into the fermentation tanks containing diluted molasses.
 Finally, in some very rare cases, they do not use ragi; the fermentation of molasses is obtained by simply adding unshelled rice grains (Vordermann).